Langesund

 It is possible to visit the remains of the old Coastal Fortress on Langesundstangen on the extreme end of the Langesund peninsula.
 The fort was established during the Second World War by Nazi Germany and later used by the Norwegian Coastal Artillery and Home Guard until 1993.

 Langesund is one of the most celebrated summer towns in Norway because of the large number of sunny days.
 It is also well known for Wrightegaarden, a building that hosts outdoor concerts every weekend the whole summer.
 Artists like Bob Dylan, A-ha, Elton John and Little Richard have played in Wrightegaarden.
 Langesund marks the border between Ytre Oslofjord and Skagerrak.

+Government

+In Norway, municipalities are the unit of local government.
+This means that cities and towns are simply designations for urban areas, but under current Norwegian law, they have no actual government authority.
+The town of Langesund lies within Bamble Municipality and is therefore governed by the municipal council of Bamble Municipality.